francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

 }'
 ```

-To upgrade this service to a chargeable model, the service provider first initiates a local **provider agent** and registers the original service with this agent.
-Once registered, the agent hosts the service and manages the billing process.
+To upgrade this service to a chargeable model, the service provider first initiates a local **provider broker** and registers the original service with this broker.
+Once registered, the broker hosts the service and manages the billing process.

-Users who wish to access the service can initiate a local **user agent** and send requests through it, just as they would with the original service.
+Users who wish to access the service can initiate a local **user broker** and send requests through it, just as they would with the original service.

-The user agent handles the necessary conversion of requests and responses to comply with the protocol.
-The provider agent then verifies the processed requests sent from the user agent and saves them for later settlement.
+The user broker handles the necessary conversion of requests and responses to comply with the protocol.
+The provider broker then verifies the processed requests sent from the user broker and saves them for later settlement.

-For the example mentioned above, after everything is setting up, users who want to use the service: <service_name> from provider with address: <provider_address> could send request like this (assume user agent will be listening on 127.0.0.1:1034):
+For the example mentioned above, after everything is setting up, users who want to use the service: <service_name> from provider with address: <provider_address> could send request like this (assume user broker will be listening on 127.0.0.1:1034):

 ```sh
 curl http://127.0.0.1:1034/v1/provider/<provider_address>/service/<service_name>/<optional_suffix> \